sahil-dombe/TodoList/README.md

  2. Build the application

- 3. Run command "Update-Databse" in package manager console.
+ 3. Run command "Update-Database" in package manager console.

  4. You are ready to take on the world.